International fisheries reporting

 Download the export statistical document and use the instruction sheet to help you complete it.

-This document must be stamped and signed by an MPI authorised validator.
-Number the document using the first 4 digits of your NZQA authorised trade validator number/catch year/sequential report number for the year.
-For example, if your NZQA number is 3333, the fish are caught in the 2017 to 2018 fishing year and it is the fourth report, the document number would be 3333/1718/004.
+An MPI-authorised validator needs to stamp and sign this document.
+Number the document using the first 4 digits of your NZQA-authorised trade validator number/catch year/sequential report number for the year.
+For example, the document number would be 3333/1718/004 if:

-Send the original with the consignment, keep a copy for your files, and send a copy (by the fifteenth day of the month following the export) to:
+Send the original with the consignment, keep a copy for your files, and send a copy (by the 15th day of the month following the export) to: